-All of the local members of Piciformes are in one family, Picidae (woodpeckers and flickers (Picidae).
+All of the local members of Piciformes are in one family, Picidae (woodpeckers and flickers).
 They are presented in alphabetical order by genus and species.

 Northern Flicker (Colaptes auratus)

-Like their close relatives the woodpeckers, Flickers brace themselves against trunks and branches using stiff tail feathers.
+Like their close relatives the woodpeckers, flickers brace themselves against trunks and branches using stiff tail feathers.
 Male Northern Flickers have red "moustaches"; females have tan-to-gray ones you may not notice.
 Both have tails with a lot of red when seen from below.
-The final image, of a feather, shows why Northern Flickers in this part of the country were once known as "Red-shafted Flickers."
+The final image, of a feather, shows why Northern Flickers in this part of the country were once known as "Red-Shafted Flickers."

 Ladder-backed Woodpecker (Picoides scalaris)

 Key characteristics to look for: the banded black and white back and the light face marked with black lines.
-A red top of of the head shows that the individual is a male.
-My two photos of a female are of the same individual.
-At the time she was hanging on desert willow seed pods and pecking her way into them.
-Was she looking for seeds?
-Or for insects in the seed pods?
-My guess is the latter.
+If the top of the head is red, the individual is a male.
+Two of my photos are of a female hanging on desert willow seed pods and pecking her way into them.
+A few days later, I caught a different female trying to peck her way into pecans.

 Downy Woodpecker (Picoides pubescens)

 Please see my comments on Hairy Woodpeckers, below.
-Downy Woodpeckers are distinguished (barely) by having dark spots on their white outer tail feathers, by their shorter beaks, and by being more fuzzy at the bases of their upper beaks.
+Downy Woodpeckers are distinguished (barely) by having dark spots on their white outer tail feathers and by having fuzzes of white down at the bases of their upper beaks.
 You can see these attributes in my photo from November 2020.
 Downy Woodpeckers have shorter beaks, proportionally, than Hairy Woodpeckers, but lotsa luck estimating beak length when you actually see a bird.